fbgallet/roam-extension-live-ai-assistant/README.md

 - From there, you can chat directly with the results or with a selected subset of results.
 In its responses, the agent will reference the concerned results.
 You can instantly connect what the agent says with the related blocks just by hovering over them!
 - <img width="800" alt="chat with results" src="https://github.com/user-attachments/assets/cfc9aff7-bf4c-4475-8032-f9872ded5ddd" />

-- A new button on top-right of linked references allow to ""**Ask Linked References of current page**" (or if no block is focused, clicking on Ask Your Graph icon or running the corresponding command from the context menu): it opens linked references in the full view results, allowing to filter/select some of them and chat with them!
+- A new button on top-right of linked references allow to ""**Ask Linked References of current page**" (or if no block is focused, clicking on Ask Your Graph icon or running the corresponding command from the context menu): it opens linked references in the full view results (reproducing the current filters), allowing to filter/select some of them and chat with them!
 - You can also take an existing query or :q query (without dedicated rules or variables) as the base for new searches.
 Ask Your Graph will understand it, reproduce its results, and open new filtering and precision search possibilities.
 - Each user query can be saved for further exploration and the 3 most recents queries remain available.
 Each query can also be combined with other queries or completed by specific pages or blocks.
 Run "Open results view" command to load and chat with saved queries.